 One of the main sources of uncertainties for pions is the fraction of pions coming from vector meson decays.
 Since the Collins asymmetry has a significant dependence on the type of a produced hadron, pions produced from rho decays will have very different moments compared to direct pions.
-This makes measurements with kaons, which have a much smaller contribution from vector meson production, very import in understanding the underlying dynamics of the part of measured asymmetries due to Collins fragmentation mechanism
+The large acceptance of CLAS12 detector allows the simultaneous study of vector meson decays, substantially reducing the related source of systematics.
+Moreover, measurements with kaons, which have a much smaller contribution from vector meson production, can help in understanding the underlying dynamics of the part of measured asymmetries due to Collins fragmentation mechanism.